manishkumar1994/Bank-Note-Authentication/README.md

 ### Step 3:
 Tested in post man app
 ### step 4
-Created a front end using a flassger library.
+Created a front end UI using a flassger library.
 ### Step 4:
 1) Write a docker file
 2) Building the docker image